fedormalyshev/Moscow_Neighborhoods/Report.md

 8. Based on the top 10 most common venue categories, cluster districts (K-means clustering algorithm, K=5).
 The number of clusters K=5 is chosen experimentally and giving the most representative distribution of districts by clusters for this dataset.
 As a result, each district is assigned to one of 5 clusters.

+### 4. Results

-9. Show districts labels on the map of Moscow.
+Let's show districts labels on the map of Moscow.
 Label color defines the district's belonging to a particular cluster:
 ![alt text](https://raw.githubusercontent.com/fedormalyshev/Moscow_Neighborhoods/master/m1.png)